-On Saturday, October 5th, we held our fourth annual Horn Book at Simmons Colloquium with the theme “Building Character.”
+On Saturday, October 5th, we held our third annual Horn Book at Simmons Colloquium with the theme “Building Character.”
 Miss the fun?
 We’ve compiled a timeline of the day’s highlights based on tweets by our staff and other attendees.
 See Friday’s ceremony timeline here.

 9:02 am: Good morning!
 We’re ready for a day full of children’s books, people who make them, and people who love them at Horn Book at Simmons!